kanav-khanna/discordjustblack/README.md

 # JUST BLACK

-A full black theme for discord which look kinda cool in my opinion
+A full black theme for discord which look kinda cool in my opinion.

 ![](knv.png)

-# steps
+# Steps-

 * Install better BetterDiscordApp by rauenzi.
 * Download and install the theme.